SPIRAL STABLIZATION TECHNIQUE (SPS)

 Reconnects the brain and nervous system

-Developed 40 years ago by Czech rehabilitation expert Dr. Richard Smíšek, SPS is a highly effective training system used in clinics and hospitals worldwide.
+Developed 40 years ago by Czech rehabilitation expert Dr. Richard Smíšek, SPS is a highly effective training technique used in clinics and hospitals worldwide.

 How it Works?